rya-sge/access-denied/_posts/merkle-tree2.md

 isMath: false
 ---

 In computer science and cryptography, Merkle trees are widely used for ensuring data integrity and efficient verification.
+Merkle Trees were invented in 1979 by  Ralph Merkle.

 Various adaptations of this structure have been developed to address different computational and storage challenges.